membrane/api-gateway/distribution/examples/opentelemetry/README.md

    `curl http://localhost:2000`.

-4. You should see `{ "success": true }` in your terminal and a trace, created by Membrane should be visible in the [jaeger frontend](http://localhost:16686).
+4. You should see `{ "success": "true" }` in your terminal and a trace, created by Membrane should be visible in the [jaeger frontend](http://localhost:16686).
 Open `localhost:16686` in the browser.

 5. Take a look into the `proxies.xml